xinyanh4701/apcsa-freedom-project/tool/learning-log.md

 I made some progress with the AI patrol state.
 I made an enemy but, it is without color.
 I made progress on the BaseState.C# and StateMachine.C# scripts that I need to write.
 I am having trouble with making spheres for the eyes of the enemy.
 My spheres are elongated.

+The Spring Break

+This whole time, I wasn't able to go into 3d perspective.
+You just have to hold the right side of the mouse and move around.
+I finished making one patroling enemy.
+I worked on making the main menu of the game.
+I worked on the pause menu but I am not sure if we need it.
+I still have to fix the mistakes from the main menu.

 ---
 <!--
 * Links you used today (websites, videos, etc)